 There are differing opinions as to whether or not it is necessary to dispose of mattresses, box springs, futons, sofas and other furniture.
 The cost involved in replacement of beds and other furniture is something to consider when deciding what works for you.
 It is clear that replacing these items alone will not solve a bed bug problem.
 The decision to replace the bed unit and other furniture often depends on the condition of and the level of infestation within the items, the comfort of the owner, and whether or not the owner can afford replacement.

-White Knight Pest Control recommends the installation of high-quality, bed bug mattress encasements.
+All Pest Control recommends the installation of high-quality, bed bug mattress encasements.
 Any need to discard the mattress and box spring is often eliminated once it has been treated and covered by a high-quality, bed bug mattress encasement.
-If you have purchased mattress encasements from White Knight Pest, they will typically be installed during the initial treatment.
+Accurate measurements are taken by an All Pest Control representative and the encasements are typically installed during the initial treatment.
 The mattress and box spring encasements further serve to reduce the likelihood that bed bugs will continue to live upon the mattress and box spring.